vmyazin/vasilymt/content/articles/travel-and-work-out.md

 Follow these steps.

-You should do all exercises in a controlled manner, with a 1.5 sec of contraction – minimum, positive, and negative.
+You should do all exercises in a controlled manner, with at minimum a 1.5 sec of contraction, positive, and negative.
 If you aren’t familiar with the terminology, to explain it simply, think of a dumbbell curl.
 A positive contraction is your arm’s effort on the way up; a negative one is on the way down.
 During a positive contraction, your muscle fibers shorten.
 During a negative contraction, your muscle fibers lengthen.

 ### Front Squats With A Shoulder-Width Stance